 Universal life has two main parts:

-- An investment account: this account starts out small but should grow over time as you make regular premium payments and as you invest the policy’s cash value.
+- An investment account: this account starts small but should grow over time as you make regular premium payments and invest the policy’s cash value.
 The account could also lose value as stocks and securities decline.

-- A death benefit: the amount of money your beneficiary would receive if you died.
-When the investment account’s proceeds grow large enough, the policy’s cash value can interact with the death benefit amount.
+- A death benefit: the amount of money your beneficiary would receive if you died

-When you buy a universal policy, your premium payments keep the death benefit in force and they also gradually fund the investment account.
+When you buy this type of policy, your premium payments keep the death benefit in force, and they also gradually fund the investment account.

 Depending on the stock market’s annual rate of return, your investment account can grow faster than it would in a traditional whole life policy’s savings component.